Ortho-K, a Little Known Contact Lens Alternative for Athletes

 How Can You Obtain Ortho-K Lenses?

-An optometrist who focuses on myopia management, such as Melania Napolitano, O.D., can provide ortho-k lenses.
+An optometrist who focuses on myopia management, such as Dr. Melania and Dr. Maria, can provide ortho-k lenses.
 At 20/20 Eye Care, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
 The ortho-k contact lenses are then custom-designed to meet the individual’s requirements.

-Melania Napolitano, O.D. will also provide guidance on caring for and cleaning the lenses.
+Dr. Melania and Dr. Maria will also provide guidance on caring for and cleaning the lenses.

 Don’t let vision issues get in the way of achieving your best on the sports field.
-If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Melania Napolitano, O.D. at 20/20 Eye Care to schedule an eye exam today.
+If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. Melania and Dr. Maria at 20/20 Eye Care to schedule an eye exam today.

 20/20 Eye Care serves patients from Middle Village, Mineola, Queens, Elmhurst, and throughout New York.